-Other directors are paid sitting fees, details of which are mentioned in the extract of Annual Return (Form MGT-9).
+Other directors are paid sitting fees, details of which are mentioned in the extract of Annual Return.

-- 2. The percentage increase in the median remuneration of employees is 10.22%. - 3.
-There were 398 permanent employees on the rolls of the Company as on March 31, 2019. - 4.
-The average annual increase in the salaries of employees other than the managerial personnel during the last financial year was around 9.51%, as compared to increase in managerial remuneration of 12.10%.
+- 2. The percentage increase in the median remuneration of employees is 14.71%. - 3.
+There were 314 permanent employees on the rolls of the Company as on March 31, 2020. - 4.
+The average annual increase in the salaries of employees other than the managerial personnel during the last financial year was around 7.83%, as compared to increase in managerial remuneration of 7.42%.
 The increase in remuneration was in line with the industry standards and individual employee's performance.
-There are no exceptional circumstances for increase in the Managerial Remuneration. - Particulars of Employees as prescribed under Rule 5(2) & 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
-The Details of top ten employees in terms of remuneration is provided in the table below. - None of the employee was in receipt of remuneration in excess of the ceiling prescribed under rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014. - 6.
+There are no exceptional circumstances for increase in the Managerial Remuneration. - 5.
+Particulars of Employees as prescribed under Rule 5(2) & 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014. - The Details of top ten employee in terms of remuneration is provided in the table below. - None of the employee was in receipt of remuneration in excess of the ceiling prescribed under rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014. - 6.
 It is affirmed that the remuneration paid is as per the Remuneration Policy of the Company.

-Devakar Bansal Sunil Kumar Bansal Place: Chennai Managing Director Managing Director Date: August 13, 2019 DIN: 00232565 DIN: 00232617
+Place: Chennai Date: July 29, 2020 Devakar Bansal Managing Director DIN: 00232565 Sunil Kumar Bansal Managing Director DIN: 00232617